shuangqiu123/UniMelb-Data-Science/README.md

 - LaTeX notes for third year subjects
 - My old tutoring material

 **The assignments here are meant to be a reference for what you can expect from the subject.
 If you decide to "borrow" ideas from here (and all other public sources), you will be picked up for plagiarism.
-You have also been extensively warned at the beginning of each semester.**
+Aside from being against the University's policies on academic honesty, it's also outright copyright infringement since the GPL mandates that a full copy of the license and copyright information be included in copies of the work.**

 If you're from COMP20003 (or any subject that uses the C language), I have written [this guide](https://github.com/akiratwang/COMP20003-Setting-Up) for setting up your Windows 10 device for both SSH-ing and WSL (Windows Subsystem Linux).